Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

         concluded by the professional council or competent authority;
     c)  Violation of training institution regulations to the extent of being forced to leave school.
-3. The training institution\'s regulations provide detailed regulations
+3. The training institution's regulations provide detailed regulations
     on:
     a)  Change thesis topic, add or change supervisor, change specialized unit in charge and transfer training institution;